FINTLabs/www-fintlabs/technical.md

 The skeleton handles **connection**, **authorization** and **communication** with FINT.

-Your task in developing an adapter is to:
+Your task as developer of an adapter is to:

 1. Reponde to `events` sent from FINT
-2. Interact with you backend system
+2. Interact with you back-end system
 3. Map you data to FINT
 4. Send back the information asked for in the `event`